dongdai23/Visualization/README.md

 # WOE_visualization
-It is a simple trial using WOE methods to deal with attributes in order to do classification problem.
+It is a simple trial using WOE methods to deal with attributes in order to do classification problem with R.
-The second part of the code showing some data visualization to help understand data.
+The second part of the code showing some data visualization using "ggplot" to help understand data.